 Understanding molecular mechanisms of age-related neurodegenerative diseases to generate novel molecular therapies

-Richard Wade-Martins heads the Oxford Parkinson's Disease Centre (OPDC; www.opdc.ox.ac.uk), a major multi-disciplinary translational study funded by the Monument Trust Discovery Award from Parkinson's UK founded in 2010.
+Professor Richard Wade-Martins heads the Oxford Parkinson's Disease Centre (OPDC), a major multi-disciplinary translational study funded by the Monument Trust Discovery Award from Parkinson's UK founded in 2010.
 The aim of the OPDC is to understand the very earliest pathways to pathology, focusing on alterations in neuronal function before cell death with a view to develop neuroprotective therapies.
 Our own laboratory leads on the differentiation of patient-derived induced pluripotent stem cell (iPSC) lines into dopaminergic neurons and on detailed phenotyping studies to compare neurons from Parkinson's patients with those from controls.
 We are also generating and characterising novel transgenic rodent models carrying wild-type or mutant forms of the genes alpha-synuclein (SNCA), leucine rich repeat kinase 2 (LRRK2) and glucocerebrosidease (GBA).
-Melanie Witt is the OPDC Administrator.
+Lorraine Dyson is the Wade-Martins Group and OPDC Administrator.

 The existence of the two key molecular pathological features of Alzheimer's disease, extracellular amyloid plaques and intracellular tau tangles is well-known, but whether and how these pathologies interact is less well-understood.
 Our work uses iPSC lines and transgenic mouse lines engineered to express mutant disease-associated variants of the human microtubule associated protein tau (MAPT) gene.
 Our previous work has used the MAPT gene locus to address a central question in molecular genetics: how does non-coding genetic variation affect gene expression and splicing, leading to susceptibility to disease.

-Our laboratory heads the Oxford Alzheimer's Research UK Network in which we are the lead molecular biology laboratory.
-Richard Wade-Martins is the Academic Co-Ordinator, and Melanie Witt is the ARUK Network Administrator.
+Our laboratory heads the Alzheimer's Research UK Thames Valley Network in which we are the lead molecular biology laboratory.
+Richard Wade-Martins is on the Network Committee, Becky Carlyle is the Network Coordinator and Katie Thomas is the Network Administrator.

 Motor neuron disease